protoni/projects/docs/Projects/Electronics/stm32-breakout-board/index.md

 ## Update 2024.04.23
 Finally was motivated enough to fix my old reflow oven and build the first proto board.

-Need to do a second revision to get rid of that 20 pin J-LINK header and move the lower GPIO header connector more to the right.
+Need to do a second revision to get rid of that 20 pin J-Link header and move the lower GPIO header connector more to the right.
 The J-Link header incorrectly routed anyway.
-I used it by wiring the SEGGER J-Link to the connector using with jumper wires.
+I tested it by wiring the SEGGER J-Link to the connector using jumper wires.
 It basically only needs 4 pins;
 Vref, SWDIO, SWDCLK and GND.

 Also the micro USB port needs to be more closer to the edge of the board.